bnadji/BAlert/README.md

 As we have seen, **content**, **title**, **exitButton** and **mainButtons** can  have either a `raw` or a `text` attribute.
 Both attributes can have HTML strings as values.
-The main difference is that the `text` attribute values are placed inside a `<span>` and styled using the corresponding CSS styles, whereas `raw` attribute values are placed directly in the parent container using the `.innerHTM` and are not styled.
+The main difference is that the `text` attribute values are placed inside a `<span>` and styled using the corresponding CSS styles, whereas `raw` attribute values are placed directly in the parent container using the `.innerHTML` attribute and are not styled.

 It is best practice to use the `text` attribute when entering simple text, e.g., `text: "File not found"`, or